 Board of Review

-2025 March Board of Review (MBOR)
+2026 March Board of Review (MBOR)

-The 2025 L-4400, Notice of Assessment, Taxable Valuation and Property Classification (Assessment Change Notices), will be mailed out at least fourteen days before the organizational meeting of the MBOR.
+The 2026 L-4400, Notice of Assessment, Taxable Valuation, and Property Classification (Assessment Change Notices), will be mailed at least fourteen days before the MBOR organizational meeting.
 It will show the change in Assessed, State Equalized, and Taxable Values from the previous year to the current assessment year.
 If you disagree with the Assessed Value, you may schedule an appointment to appeal your value at the March Board of Review dates and times provided on the Assessment Change Notice.
-The Assessed Value represents 50% of market value.
-The Taxable Value statutorily increases by inflation annually, unless a transfer of ownership, or additions/losses to the property occurred.
-The inflation rate multiplier for 2025 is 1.031, or a 3.1% increase, to Taxable Value.
-Up-to-date Assessed, State Equalized, and Taxable Values are available on the assessment department's webpage located under the Online Assessment Data portal.
+The Assessed Value represents 50% of the fair market value.
+The Taxable Value statutorily increases annually by inflation or 5%, whichever is lower, unless a transfer of ownership, or additions/losses to the property occurred.

 In addition, at the March Board of Review, you may: